 Ongoing Steps to Reduce Costs and Enhance Effectiveness

 In December 2013, the General Assembly approved the UN’s core budget for 2014-2015, cutting spending from the UN’s previous two-year budget, following the budget reduction trend seen in the previous two-year span.
 The new budget also included a two percent staffing cut, translating to approximately 221 posts, and a one-year freeze in UN staff compensation.

-In less than five years, the UN has created new mechanisms and achieved global consensus on enhancing UN operations through a number of reforms, including:
+Aside from budgetary issues, the UN has created new mechanisms and continues to enhance UN operations through a number of reforms, including:

-Management and Oversight Reforms: The UN has strengthened oversight, doubling the capacity of its audit and investigations’ body and making procurement investigations a permanent feature.
+The UN has strengthened oversight, doubling the capacity of its audit and investigations’ body and making procurement investigations a permanent feature.
 The UN has also stopped issuing permanent contracts to new employees, overhauled the internal justice system, and expanded public access to budgets, audits, and procurement information.
-The General Assembly approved a package of reforms to enhance accountability, including replacing the UN’s information technology systems, establishing a new resource planning system that automates business functions and transaction costs, potentially saving the UN hundreds of millions of dollars, and adopting International Public Accounting Standards.
-The UN has also moved from print to electronic distribution of UN documents to reduce costs.
+The General Assembly approved a package of reforms to enhance accountability, and adopted International Public Sector Accounting Standards, which will improve the quality and transparency of financial reporting with the UN.
+The UN has also moved from print to electronic distribution of UN documents, resulting in significantly reduced printing costs.

 The UN Ethics Office continues to manage the UN’s financial disclosure policy and whistleblower protection policies as well as to provide training to UN staff on ethics practices and policies.
 The financial disclosure policy enacted widens the scope of individuals who must report.